Proxmox VE System Requirements: Minimum & Recommended Hardware (2026)

 What are the minimum hardware requirements for Proxmox VE?

-Proxmox VE requires a 64-bit CPU with VT-x (Intel) or AMD-V support, 4 GB of RAM, and 32 GB of storage for the OS.
-That is the bare minimum to boot Proxmox and run 1–2 tiny LXC containers.
+Proxmox VE 8.4 officially requires a 64-bit CPU with VT-x (Intel) or AMD-V support, 2 GB of RAM, and a boot drive with at least 32 GB.
+That is the bare minimum to boot Proxmox — not to do anything useful.
 For any practical self-hosting use — running VMs, Docker via LXC, or services like Nextcloud — you need at least 16 GB RAM and a 256 GB SSD.
 The recommended starting point is 32 GB RAM with an NVMe boot drive.
 See the hardware requirements table above for minimum, recommended, and production tiers.

 How much RAM do I need for Proxmox?

 It depends on how many VMs you plan to run.
 Proxmox itself uses about 1–2 GB.
 Each lightweight VM (Pi-hole, Vaultwarden, Uptime Kuma) needs 512 MB–2 GB.
 Each heavy VM (Nextcloud, Jellyfin, TrueNAS) needs 4–16 GB.
-If you use ZFS, reserve an additional 8–16 GB for ARC (adaptive replacement cache).
+If you use ZFS, reserve an additional 2 GB base + 1 GB per TB of storage for ARC (adaptive replacement cache).
 A practical breakdown:

 WorkloadMinimum RAMRecommended RAM